 By 2010, Belle Fiore required a second facility for expanded wine production and daily wine tastings.
 The Belle Fiore Winery and Wine Pavilion was constructed in the midst of our vineyards during 2011-2013.
 The winery includes large Italianate tank and barrel rooms for active winemaking.
 Guests can relax in our expansive tasting and ceremonial Barrel rooms.
 The upper level Wine Pavilion, Board Room, Deck and Celebration Terrace host music and other wine related festivities.
 The Winery resembles an Italian basilica with Campanile tower, gracious decks, and an artistic Galleria overlooking tank room operations.

 Belle Fiore wines are crushed outdoors on south and west facing crush pads.
 They are fermented and aged in the sanctuary-like tank room, and finished in stone walled barrel and case-good storage rooms.
-The Winery’s finishing touches were completed during 2012 – 2013, built by Batzer Construction, under the guidance of DKA Architects and interior designer, Bonnie Davidson.
+The Winery’s finishing touches were completed during 2012 – 2013.

 All our staff, as well as the Kerwin family, welcome you to Belle Fiore Winery, Estate and Vineyards.
 In school, the Kerwin children followed educational principles that adopted the motto “Head, Heart and Hands Together.”
 The “head” celebrates the process of thinking and learning.
 The “heart” memorializes caring and putting your love and thoughtfulness into your work.
 And the “hands” endorses being creative and artistic in the crafts you do manually.
 At Belle Fiore Winery, we keep all these alive in the wines we make.

 The Kerwin Family